 When comparing InterContinental Festival City vs. InterContinental Dubai Marina, which is best for location, pool, club lounge, families, and couples?
 Which ihg hotel in Dubai should you stay in and why?

-Honestly speaking you won’t go wrong with either InterContinental, both have beautiful rooms, an excellent club lounge, gorgeous pools and all the essentials like great restaurants and bars and gym and spa.
-The Marina property is in a great area but its right at the far end of town if you plan to do anything other than staying up that end of Dubai.
+Honestly speaking, you won’t go wrong with either InterContinental.
+Both have beautiful rooms, an excellent club lounge, gorgeous pools, and all the essentials like great restaurants and bars and a gym and spa.
+The Marina property is in a great area, but it’s right at the far end of town if you plan to do anything other than staying up that end of Dubai.

 The Crowne Plaza Dubai is the most centrally located of all the hotels and will knock considerable time off your journeys as well as having a club lounge, but it isn’t the most inspiring ihg hotel and is not on the beach.

 Whichever you choose, book the InterContinental Marina or Festival City, any Crowne Plaza, or any other luxury hotels with our luxury travel concierge and get a better deal or free benefits.

 These are the free additional benefits that we offer across all InterContinental hotels (based on a 2-night minimum):

 - Complimentary breakfast for two at the hotel restaurant daily

 - Value-added amenity, specific to the hotel ($100 USD value per stay)

 - Upgrade to next available room category (subject to availability on arrival)

 - Turn down service as appropriate by brand